NICMx/Jool/en/pool6.md

 Because pool6 is the only currently standardized means for a NAT64 to translate IPv6 destinations and IPv4 sources, a pool6 prefix is quintessential NAT64 configuration.
 NAT64 Jool simply cannot do anything without one.

 Also, a synchronization issue was discovered during the review of Jool 3.6.0, and the most realistic solution turned out to be to turn pool6 into a constant.
+(For now.)

 Thus, NAT64 Jool's pool6 can only be specified during [instance creation](usr-flags-instance.html).
 It cannot be changed or removed after that: